ConnectedDot/KENDRA-LMS/README.md

-> Kendra LMS is an innovative online learning platform that connects learners with instructors from around the globe.
-As the project proposes, it’s more or less a mini-Udemy-like project to provide virtual learning experience to learners, and allow instructors present their skilled program/courses to prospective learners.
-This is a web-based educational platform designed to facilitate online learning through dynamic course categorization, content delivery, and personalized learning paths.
-The platform mimics the structure of popular online learning websites (Udemy), allowing users to navigate through courses based on categories and subcategories, enhancing their learning experience.

 # Kendra LMS ![alt text](src/assets/Logo/3-re.png)

 Kendra LMS is an innovative online learning platform that connects learners with instructors from around the globe.